The United States Congress designated the Ojito Wilderness (map

 All of this wilderness is located in New Mexico

 and is managed by the Bureau of Land Management.

 Historically, several human cultures have tried to carve a living from Ojito’s resources.
-Although there are several types of ruins within the area, including those of the prehistoric Puebloan, Navajo, and Hispanic cultures, few historic records exist concerning their lives here.
-The rugged terrain, rocky soils, and scarce water supply must have made their daily life very difficult.
+Although there are several types of ruins within the area, including those of the Puebloan, Navajo, and Hispanic cultures, few historic records exist concerning their lives here.
+The rugged terrain, rocky soils, and scarce water supply must have made their daily lives very difficult.
 The ruins and artifacts left by these residents are the clues that archeologists use to tell the story of their existence here.
 They should be left undisturbed where you find them so future visitors can also enjoy them, and future archeologists can study them.
 Archeological remains are protected by the Archeological Resources Protection Act and other laws.